dataninjafi/Getting-and-Cleaning-data---Course-Project/codebook.md

 ## Information about "independent tidy data set with the average of each variable for each activity and each subject"

-If there is a x, y and z at the of variable name it means that it is a one subset of measured axis out three axises of that specific measured pattern.
+Letters x, y and z at the end of variable name mean that this variable is measured and calculate basis of one axis out three axes of that specific measured pattern.

 **INFORMATION FOR GRADING:** My variable naming policy is a well and carefully reasoned.
 Here are my arguments for using underscores: Hadley "R Guru" Wickham says it is a good naming policy: http://adv-r.had.co.nz/Style.html